 - Purchase basic supplies that could include: heavy-duty trash bags, plywood, waterproof storage for office papers, heavy-duty extension cords, bottled water, duct tape, rubber gloves, bleach, plastic sheeting, maps of the area (for insurance adjusters) flashlights and batteries, portable radio, fire ant killer, manual telephone, hammer and nails, disposable cameras, cleaning supplies, mosquito spray, first aid kit, tarps (preferably blue), chain saw and gas.
 If you purchase a generator, be sure to know your needs and the capacity of the machine you purchase.
 Most generators require an industrial extension cord.

-- Copy or scan your office building plans and store offsite.
+- Copy or scan your office building plans and store them offsite.

 - Price and review the benefits and costs of hurricane shutters or hurricane film for your windows.

-- Review the association hurricane procedures, especially with new employees.
+- Review the association's hurricane procedures, especially with new employees.
 Give everyone a copy of the plan.